shader-slang/slang/docs/user-guide/02-conventional-features.md

 { /* ... */ }
 ```

-In this example, `globalUniform` is appended to the global root signature for _both_ compute _and_ ray generation stages for all four entry points.
+In this example, `globalUniform` is appended to the global root signature / pipeline layouts for _both_ compute _and_ ray generation stages for all four entry points.
-Compute entry points lack "local root signatures", so `localUniform1` is "pushed" to the stack of reserved global uniform parameters for use in `computeMain1`.
+Compute entry points lack "local root signatures" in D3D12, and likewise Vulkan has no concept of "local" vs "global" compute pipeline layouts, so `localUniform1` is "pushed" to the stack of reserved global uniform parameters for use in `computeMain1`.
 Leaving that entry point scope "pops" that global uniform parameter such that `localUniform2` can reuse the same binding location for `computeMain2`.
-However, local uniforms for ray tracing shaders map to the corresponding local root signatures found in the shader binding table, and so no "push" or "pop" to the global root signature occurs for these parameters.
+However, local uniforms for ray tracing shaders map to the corresponding "local" hit records in the shader binding table, and so no "push" or "pop" to the global root signature / pipeline layouts occurs for these parameters.